 You may begin the program in the spring or fall semesters.
 You should apply at least 30 days before the start of each semester.
 There is a $40 application fee and you need an official copy of your transcript showing your degree.
 If you do not have a degree, you must have at least 45 hours of college credit, and a 2.3 overall grade point average.

 Once you apply to the program, the program manager will contact you to schedule a brief meeting to get you started.

 The total curriculum costs range from $5075 to $5200 plus books.
 The program is semester based so you pay as you register for courses.

 The Paralegal Studies Program does not qualify for federal financial aid or Pell Grants.
 However, students may apply for a continuing education loan through banking institutions such as Campus Federal Credit Union.

 Note: Prices are subject to change.
-Contact our enrollment specialist team to see what savings you may qualify for.
+Cost does not include the price of textbooks.
+Contact an Enrollment Coach to see what savings you may qualify for.